Incubaid/arakoon/doc/getting_started.rst

     home = /tmp/arakoon/arakoon_2
     log_level = info

+It's exactly this config that allows nodes to find each other.

 Starting the nodes
 ==================
 An arakoon node will not start unless the configured directories exist.